sui-foundation/sips/sips/bech32-temp.md

 ## Abstract

-Currently, both Sui Wallet and Sui Keystore support import and export for private key in 32-byte Hex encoding.
+Currently, both Sui Wallet and Sui Keystore support import and export for private keys in 32-byte Hex encoding.
 This SIP proposes to change the import and export interface only accept 33-bytes `flag || private_key` Bech32 encoded string with human readable part (HRP) as `suiprivkey` for both Sui Wallet and Sui Keystore.

 ## Motivation

 This SIP is proposed to visually distinguish a 32-byte private key representation from a 32-bytes Sui address that is currently also Hex encoded.
-This prevents human errors to accidentally import Sui address as private key to a wallet, or enter a private key as a Sui address when creating a transaction.
+This prevents human errors from accidentally importing a Sui address as a private key to a wallet, or entering a private key as a Sui address when creating a transaction.

-This also always includes the 1-byte flag before 32-byte private key to keep the Sui wallet and the Sui Keystore representation consistent.
+This also always includes the 1-byte flag before the 32-byte private key to keep the Sui wallet and the Sui Keystore representation consistent.
 No appending flag byte is required when importing and exporting from Sui Wallet to Sui Keystore or vice versa.

 ## Specification